NorthStar offers full programs for grades 4-12.

 *Bloom, B.S.
 (1984, June/July).
 The 2-Sigma problem: the search for methods of group instruction as effective as one-to-one tutoring.
 Educational Researcher, 13, 4-16.

 **Hathaway, W.E.
 (1993, April).
 Rural education: Challenges and opportunities.
 The Canadian School Executive, 12 (10), 3-9, 42.

 Yes.
-NSA holds dual accreditation from AdvancEd through the regional office of the Southern Association of Colleges and Schools (SACS) and the Association of Christian Schools International (ACSI).
+NSA holds dual accreditation from Cognia and the Association of Christian Schools International (ACSI).

-Yes.
-Transcripts may be mailed directly to the student or to the school or university of his/her choice.
-Please click here to request your official NorthStar Academy transcript.
+Yes, transcripts may be mailed directly to the student or to the school or university of his/her choice.

 NorthStar Academy uses a 100 point scale as opposed to a 4 point scale or a letter scale.
 A breakdown is below:

 |A+:||97-100||B+:||87-89||C+:||77-79||D+:||67-69||F:||59 or below|

 NorthStar does not have a "residency requirement," because NorthStar does not operate a physical school campus.

 Yes, NorthStar Academy has a wide range of approved NCAA courses in both our regular and EVP formats.
 For the most up to date list, please enter CEEB code 252825 at NCAA Eligibility Center.